emilythestrangee/myDFIR_SOC/Day 07 - Elastic Agent and Fleet Server Setup Tutorial.md

 ## 3. Install Fleet Server

-- Copy the generated installation token and command from Kibana.

-- SSH into the Fleet server:
+- Copy the generated installation token and command from Kibana and SSH into the Fleet server:

-    `ssh root@<Fleet_Public_IP>`
+    `ssh root@139.180.155.135

 - Update and upgrade packages: